-Mura's proprietary process, Hydro-PRT (Hydrothermal Plastic Recycling Technology) is an end-to-end advanced recycling process that uses supercritical water to convert post-use, multi-layered waste plastics into industry-ready hydrocarbon products.
+Mura's proprietary process, Hydro-PRT® (Hydrothermal Plastic Recycling Technology) is an end-to-end hydrothermal liquefaction (HTL) advanced plastic recycling process.
+It uses supercritical water to convert post-consumer, multi-layered flexible and rigid waste plastics into circular hydrocarbon products.

-These products can be used as fossil-replacement feedstocks in the manufacture of new, virgin-grade plastics and other materials.
+These products can be used as fossil replacements in the manufacture of new plastics and other materials.

-3 Key Hydro-PRT Process Advantages
+3 Key Hydro-PRT® Process Advantages